VST-A: A Foundationally Sound Annotation Verifier: Introduction

-(2) Interactive program verification tools also benefit from \emph{the rich language} of Coq (and Isabelle, etc.) for writing formal definitions and proofs.
-These tools can easily have higher-order functions and predicates in their assertion languages.
-At the same time, it is convenient for them to have addition logic connectives and unrestricted user-defined predicates.
+Interactive program verification tools can also benefit from the rich logic language and the rich proof language of theorem provers (like Coq and HOL).
+These tools can easily shallow-embed higher-order functions and predicates in their assertion languages.
+They also make it convenient (in specifying programs and program assertions) to introduce additional logical connectives.
+Additionally, the tactic proof languages in proof assistants are very powerful when users need to describe proof strategies such as proof-by-induction and proof-by-contradiction.

-When designing the assertion language of an annotation verifier, one have to compromise between its expressiveness and the efficiency of assertion entailment checkers.

-(3) Annotation verifiers are easier to use for ordinary software engineers. \emph{Writing annotations is a much more straightforward way of demonstrating that a program is correct.} For example, \figref{fig:ll-reverse} shows an implementation of in-place linked list reverse and its functional correctness proof. \footnote{This is a separation logic \cite{reynolds02} proof.
-In other words, we use an assertion of form "$P * Q$" to say that the memory can be split into two disjoint pieces of which one satisfies $P$ and the other satisfies $Q$.} The loop invariant and assertions clearly state what criteria the program state should have at every point.

-In comparison, learning to use a theorem prover, and writing formal proofs for program correctness is a high threshold.

-In this paper, we show that these targets do not conflict with each other; one verification tool can achieve them all.
-We build VST-A, a foundationally sound annotation verifier with a rich higher-order annotation language.
-It is built based on the following previous works: \begin{enumerate} \item CompCert Clight syntax and operational semantics, which is formal definition of C language and C program behavior; \item CompCert Clightgen, a verified parser and preprocessor that turns C source code into Clight AST; \item VST Verifiable C, which is a separation logic for C program verification formally proved sound w.r.t.
-CompCert Clight semantics; \item VST Floyd, a proof automation system in Coq for using Verifiable C to verify C programs. \end{enumerate}

-The most important component of VST-A is Clight-A, a formal language of annotated C programs.
-This language does not only define C statements and assertions, but also involves verification context transformation.
-For example, in \figref{fig:ll-reverse} new logical variables $c$, $x$ and $l_2'$ are introduced in the middle of verification at line 12 and they can be used in later assertions in the loop body.

-Base on that, we build a parser which turns C programs and comments into this formal language and a foundationally sound verifier which uses annotated programs as guide.

-In order to use VST-A, one can first write C functions in a ``.c'' file, then use CompCert Clightgen and our parser to generate Coq ``.v'' files which contain the corresponding Clight AST and Clight-A AST, and all C function specifications extracted from the comments.
-In the end, users can use our one-line verification command ``\lstinline|verify|'' to check whether the assertions and invariants in the original ``.c'' file suffices to prove those C functions correct.
-Specifically, function specifications are pre/postconditions written in VST Verifiable C's higher-order separation logic.
-The VST-A tactic\footnote{A Coq tactic is a proof command which reduces one proof goal zero, one or more proof goals using proved theorems (see \S \ref{ssec:coq}).
-Users are allowed to build customized tactics compositionally in Coq. ``\lstinline|Verify|'' is such a customized tactic built by VST-A.} ``\lstinline|verify|'' reduces Hoare triples to series of entailments which cannot be solved automatically.

-Our experience of building VST-A shows that, in order to reduce a Hoare triple to assertion entailments, we do not need the full flexibility of Coq's Ltac language.
-Moreover, if we use the underlying logic of Coq in a disciplined way, we can gain additional convenience in building proof automation.